 Maryland has more than 350 professional educator certification programs at 23 colleges and universities in Maryland.
 If you are interested in pursuing a traditional preparation program, view our full list of Maryland Approved Preparation Programs.

 Maryland Approved Alternative Preparation Programs

-Maryland's alternative preparation programs are tailored to meet the staffing needs of Maryland school districts, while providing the convenience necessary to attract experienced, diverse individuals to the classroom.
+Maryland's alternative preparation programs are tailored to meet the staffing needs of Maryland school districts while providing the convenience necessary to attract experienced, diverse individuals to the classroom.
 School districts offer alternative preparation, in partnership with two-year or four-year colleges or other private providers.
 Alternative preparation programs differ from traditional programs in that alternative preparations lead to teacher certification, but not necessarily to a degree.
-Alternative preparation programs allow you to begin teaching and receiving a salary much earlier, and they offer affordable coursework.
+Alternative preparation programs allow you to begin teaching and receive a salary much earlier, and they offer affordable coursework.
 Because of the modified timeframe, alternative preparation programs are considered intensive and very challenging.
 If you are interested in pursuing an alternative preparation program, view the full list of Maryland Approved Alternative Preparation Programs.